-It is our responsibility to review the Trustee's Report and report in writing to XYZ Trustee on the review.
-10
+Our responsibility is to review the Trustee's Report and report in writing to XYZ Trustee on the review.21

-We conducted our engagement in accordance with Hong Kong Standard on Assurance Engagements 3000 "Assurance Engagements Other Than Audits or Reviews of Historical Financial Information" and with reference to Practice Note 860.1 "The Audit of Retirement Schemes" issued by the Hong Kong Institute of Certified Public Accountants.
+We conducted our engagement in accordance with Hong Kong Standard on Assurance Engagements 3000 (Revised), Assurance Engagements Other Than Audits or Reviews of Historical Financial Information and with reference to Practice Note 860.1 (Revised), The Audit of Retirement Schemes issued by the HKICPA.
+We have planned and performed our work to obtain reasonable assurance for giving conclusions 1 to 3 and obtain limited assurance in respect of any shortcomings in the internal control measures.

 Our work was based upon obtaining an understanding of the control procedures in operation by enquiry of management and review of documents supplied to us.